How to write a scientific article.

 Possible exceptions to the above simplification rules are where the scientific paper becomes too casual. it is a fine line but the words show, find, did, tried, got and made can be correctly replaced with the more formal demonstrate, discover, perform, test, obtain and construct.

 A final form of casualness that I find imprecise is anthropomorphism (humanizing) of lab objects like proteins, cells and tissues that elevates them to the level of actors in plays.
 For example why say ‘tumors are associated with poor survival’ like ‘Billy associates with bad company’ when you can say the more precise and impersonal ‘tumors correlate with poor survival’.
 Like much in this tutorial it is my subjective view but to me this kind of fluff adds false liveliness that obscures the buzz you get from understanding the wonders of nature through simple clear prose.
-I notice this tendency even in British and American writers to replace the auxiliary verbs to have and to be with more ‘exciting’ verbs and thus displace the real biological action verb to an anthropomorphic action verb that jars for me and trivializes the text.
+I notice this tendency even in British and American writers to replace the auxiliary verbs to have and to be with more ‘exciting’ verbs and thus displace the real biological action verb to an anthropomorphic action verb that trivializes the text.

 For example ‘the cells show/display/exhibit an aggressive phenotype’ could be more biological using just the auxiliary verb as in ‘the cells have an aggressive phenotype’ or ‘the cells are aggressive’.
-Having made this simplification you can further dehumanize your cells if they do not mind and say simply ‘the cells are invasive’.
+Having made this simplification you can further dehumanize your cells and say simply ‘the cells are invasive’.
 Having removed the ‘exhibit an aggressive phenotype‘ anthropomorphism you could start adding real biological information by putting the action in the verb and adding a real object such as in ‘the cells invade both Matrigel and stroma’.
 Note that de-embellishing sentences of theatrical words allows you to think more clearly about what you mean to say and to add real information in the same way as splitting sentences into their core messages.

 ‘Protein degradation represents an important process’